 12. Reliable Business Listings

 Do you remember the reference to EAT in the discussion of high-quality content?
 Reliable business listings are one piece of the puzzle, especially when it comes to the “T” — trustworthiness.
-Business listings, also called citations, are an SEO ranking factor that is especially important at the local level.
+Business listings, also called citations, are especially important at the local level.

 Establish a Google My Business page to demonstrate that your organization is real and legitimate.
 This is connected not only to Google Search but also Google Maps, making it easier for clients to find you online and in the real world.
 You can further support your credibility by creating business profiles on industry-related online directories.
 Also, make sure that the business name and contact information are consistently listed across all of your online profiles.